justb4/docker-mapserver/README.md

 This project was from around 2011, using Python MapScript to generate heatmaps.
 Struggling with various existing Docker images, and not-too-good performance, I discovered that in the meantime MapServer offers heatmap generation, named [Kernel Density Estimation](https://mapserver.org/output/kerneldensity.html#table-of-contents) which completely satisfies my purpose (heatmaps from GPS tracks).
-An example is included here: [example/index.html](example/index.html) to view.
+An example is included here: [example/index.html](example/index.html).
+Open in browser (no webserver needed)  to view.

 ![Example with Heatmap](example/screenshot.png)